Augsburg Creates New Critical Race and Ethnicity Studies Department

-Citlaly Escobar, Opinions Editor, and Terrence Shambley Jr., Executive Editor
+Citlaly Escobar, Opinions Editor, and Taiwana Shambley, Executive Editor

 A group of students, staff and faculty convened an informal working group in November 2019 to organize what would soon become the Department of Critical Race and Ethnicity Studies (CRES) at Augsburg University.

 On June 4th, in the aftermath of the murder of George Floyd by the hands of Minneapolis police, the CRES working group made their official demand to President Pribbenow and Provost Kaivola for the immediate creation of the Department of Critical Race and Ethnicity Studies.
 The coalition felt that the murder of George Floyd made the need for this department an urgent matter as it would ensure a generational commitment by the university to provide resources and opportunities for students of color.
 On June 9th, during a virtual Town Hall, President Pribbenow announced the university’s commitment to the immediate creation of the Department of Critical Race and Ethnicity Studies.

 This working group was inspired by the various racial justice initiatives that Augsburg committed to over the summer.
 Its work is an extension of the anti-racist Honors Program initiative by Honors students in 2018-2019 that led to greater Augsburg reforms.
 Per documents retrieved from the archives of former Augsburg president Oscar Anderson’s office, this work is also a continuation of the 1968 One Day in May campaign where students sent the president a 10-point list of “recommendations” which included a similar model of “minority” centered history and literature curriculum.
 The CRES working group’s efforts follow a long tradition of Augsburg students demanding a department where they can pursue rigorous scholarship about their cultures, histories and political developments.